Invictum/coding-challenge/README.md

 node app.js
 ```

-If default local port `3000` is already it can be redefined by passing port number as parameter.
-E. g. run application
+If default local port `3000` is already in use, it can be redefined by passing port number as parameter.
+E. g. try
-on local port `8080`
+running the application on local port `8080`

 ```
 node app.js 8080
 ```

-If all works as expected you should see `Listening at http://localhost:[PORT]` log entry in the console.
+If the application is started, you should see `Listening at http://localhost:[PORT]` log entry in the console.

 ## Usage